Accounting Rate of Return Template

 Enter your name and email in the form below and download the free template now!

-Accounting Rate of Return (ARR) is the average net income an asset is expected to generate divided by its average capital cost, expressed as an annual percentage.
+Accounting Rate of Return (ARR) is the average net income an asset is expected to generate divided by its average capital cost and expressed as an annual percentage.
 The ARR is a formula used to make capital budgeting decisions.
-These typically include situations where companies are deciding on whether or not to proceed with a specific investment (a project, an acquisition, etc.) based on the future net earnings expected compared to the capital cost.
+These typically include situations where companies are deciding on whether or not to proceed with a specific investment (a project, an acquisition, etc.) based on the future net earnings expected, compared to the capital cost.

 The formula for ARR is: ARR = average annual profit / average investment

 Average investment = (book value at year 1+ book value at end of useful life) / 2